benjinchang/Password-Generator-MERN/README.md

 npm install -g create-react-app express-generator
 ```
 ## Running Locally
-Requires the node server and react server to be both run
+Requires the node server and react server to be both run simultaneously.

-Run the following command in root folder & client folder
+In the root folder and client folder run the following command.
 ```sh
 npm run start
 ```